The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 The Bottom Line

-Start with the assessment phase, implement a training split that prioritises glute isolation and strategic volume, support your efforts with proper nutrition and adequate protein intake, and, most importantly, be patient with the process.
+Start with the assessment phase, implement the training split, support your efforts with proper nutrition and adequate protein, and — most importantly — be patient with the temporary changes in weeks 1–4.
+They're not bulk.
+They're adaptation.

 Glossary Of Key Terms